SameerJadav/sameer-jadav/posts/blog-website-with-nextjs-and-contentlayer.md

 date: 'February 17, 2023'
 ---

-Contentlayer turns your content into data.
-And It makes it so easy to work with `.md` and `.mdx` files.
-You just install contentlayer and do some configuration and you are done. you can start writing in your md/mdx files and everything works. contentlayer adds types to your data automatically, so your data is always type-safe.
+Content management can be a tedious and time-consuming task, but what if I told you that there's a tool that can simplify the process and make it a breeze?
+Introducing Contentlayer, a powerful tool that converts your content into data and makes it easy to work with `.md` and `.mdx` files.
+With Contentlayer, all you need to do is install and configure it, and you can start writing in your preferred file format.
+The best part?
+Contentlayer automatically adds types to your data, ensuring that your content is always type-safe.
+Say goodbye to the hassle of content management and hello to a more streamlined process with Contentlayer and Next.js.

-## Create a Next.js app
+## Setting up a Next.js App

-We are going to use the new `appDir` in this setup. `--experimental-app` this flag will create a Next.js app with an `appDir`.
-Everything in this app directory is a server component by default. when your Next app is created clean it up, and remove all the unnecessary code.
+To create a Next.js app with server components, we'll be utilizing the new appDir feature.
+Simply add the --experimental-app flag to your command and a new app directory will be created for you.
+It's worth noting that everything in this directory will be considered a server component by default.

+To get started, run any of the following commands:

 ```bash
 npx create-next-app@latest --experimental-app